Jonathan Deacon | BVM&S, CertSAS, MRCVS

 Rieke Hettrick | BVMS, MRCVS

-She lives in the Scottish Borders with her partner, daughter and Bangers the whippet.
+She lives in the Scottish Borders with her partner, their daughter and Bangers the whippet.

 Mark Laloo | BVMS, MRCVS

-Jamie joined the Moorview Team, in August 2012 as a Registered Veterinary Nurse.
-She joined to extend her knowledge of referral procedures.
+Jamie joined the Moorview Team, in August 2011 as a Registered Veterinary Nurse to extend her knowledge of referral procedures.

-Jamie owns a Staffordshire bull terrier called Beaux (who she tells us is a hooligan!) and three rescue rabbits called, Millie, Minne and Bobby.
+Jamie owns a two Staffordshire bull terrier called Beaux and Diesel (who rule the house) and three rescue rabbits called, Millie, Minnie and Bobby.
 Jamie is a self-confessed party animal but is very kind and caring with all of our patients.
-We think she is an asset to the Moorview family.

-Kayleigh has been working in the veterinary profession for 9 years and has been a qualified veterinary nurse for 6 years.
-She has predominantly worked in small animal practices and moved to referral work at Moorview in 2013.
+Kayleigh has been working in the veterinary profession since 2007 and qualified as a veterinary nurse in 2011.
+She has predominantly worked in small animal practices and moved to Moorview in 2013.

 She gained her certificate in nursing of exotic species in December 2015 and holds exotic nursing clinics at the Northumberland Park branch.